The essential additional skills for business to business or b2b sales competence.

 The most obvious b2b sales difference is the number of people involved in the decisions.
-I assign them to six groups.
-Of course some decision participants may where multiple hats, particularly for low value purchases.
+Of course some decision participants may have multiple roles, particularly for low value buying decisions.

 At best this is perilous because all information is filtered through this one person's perspective.
 At worst, it means complete exclusion from the customers buying process.

 B2B salespeople need to engage with those in all six buying roles.